Gkreindler/GMMTools.jl/README.md

 ### Dev to-do list:
 1. flags for (1) optimum from run that did not converge, (2) 1st stage optimum from run that did not converge
-1. test parallel
+1. double-check how bootstrap works for CMD_optimal
+1. accept user-provided bootstrap sampling function
 1. test time limit hit
 1. output estimation results text
 1. test package install on new computer
-1. “quick” bootstrap
+1. test the existing “quick” bootstrap option
-1. Decide whether to reuse existing initial conditions, bootstrap samples, when resuming estimation with incomplete results
+1. Decide whether to check or reuse existing initial conditions, bootstrap samples, when resuming estimation with incomplete results
 1. (lower priority) implement "proper" package tests
-1. (lower priority) accept user-provided bootstrap sampling function

 ### Wish-list